-Quentin Tarantino’s Once Upon A Time In Hollywood hit theaters recently.
-Leading up to seeing the director’s 9th (and supposedly penultimate film), I rewatched a few old classics.
+Once Upon A Time In Hollywood hit theaters recently.
+Leading up to seeing the director’s ninth (and supposedly penultimate film), I rewatched a few old classics.
 Pulp Fiction, of course, was top on that list.

-Pulp Fiction is an out-of-order and hyper violent crime movie, set in 1994 Los Angeles, known for memorable dialogue and masterful screenwriting.
+Pulp Fiction is an out-of-order and hyper violent crime movie by Quentin Tarantino, noted writer and foot fetishist.
 John Travolta as Vincent Vega claims early in the movie that he’s given “a million ladies a million foot rubs”, defending the idea that a foot rub has deeper meanings than a massage.
 We can debate whether or not he was right, or we can calculate how long 1,000,000 foot rubs would take.
 I’ll go with door number two!

-Assuming Vincent works at maximum efficiency (20 seconds exactly per massage) and he has no downtime between massages, how long would it take him to give a million foot massages?
-231.5 days.
+Assuming Vincent works at maximum efficiency (20 seconds exactly per massage) and he has no downtime between massages, it would take him 231.5 days.
 Honestly?
 Not as much as I expected.
 If Vincent started massaging on January 1st, he could stop on August 20th and take the rest of the year off.
 If he wanted to spread it out over a year exactly, he could spend about 32 seconds on each massage.

 If Vincent wanted to be a step above minimum, I figure that a minute per massage is decent enough.
 That puts the time it took for him to deliver this massage-apalooza at just about two full years, not even the full time he was in Amsterdam… but let’s not forget that any Vega is a gentleman.
 I’d be willing to vouch Vince doesn’t let any of his foot massages last less than five minutes.
 At 300 seconds per foot rub, almost a full decade will have passed, or about 9.5 years.
 Travolta was 40 years old when Pulp Fiction came out, and if Vincent shared this age, about a quarter of his life would have been dedicated to massaging.